macports/macports-ports/emulators/minivmac-devel/files/README-custom.md

 you.

-For example, to compile a Macintosh Plus variation designed to be used in fullscreen mode on a 15" MacBook Pro, and also Macintosh II variation that runs at quarter resolution and can be pixel-doubled to fill the screen, your conf file might contain:
+For example, to compile a Macintosh Plus variation designed to be used in fullscreen mode on a 15" MacBook Pro, and also a Macintosh II variation that runs at quarter resolution and can be pixel-doubled to fill the screen, your conf file might contain: